 Tiledesk provides an easy way to style your chatbot reply messages using Markdown syntax.
-We can start play with markdown with a Tiledesk native bot, but this syntax si supported also by every external bot as well as Dialogflow native bot integration.
+We can start play with markdown with a Tiledesk Resolution bot, but this syntax si also supported by every external bot as well as Dialogflow native bot integration.

 NOTE: Markdown syntax is only supported by the native Tiledesk widget (native channel).
 If your chatbot must work on different/multiple channels (e.g. Facebook) you can’t use Markdown because it is not directly supported.
-If you use Markdown syntax to show some media (e.g. images) you can use the alternative microlanguage syntax where supported (i.e. Dialogflow connector).
+If you use Markdown syntax to show some media (e.g. images) you can use the alternative microlanguage syntax where supported.

 We can start from our previous created Charlie chatbot in the last tutorial, enhancing the power of his replies using Markdown language formatting.

 Supposing that our chatbot works as a banking supporter, we can add a new question-answer couple that replies to the common question “How can I open a new account?”.
 Move to the bot section, select Charlie from the bots list, then, using the toolbar, press “+ New answer” botton:

 Now we can write the question in the first field, followed by the answer in the following one.
 Then press the SAVE button.

 Press SIMULATE USER in Request panel (see previous tutorial) and let’s try this new chatbot answer training:

 Well, as we can see, urls pasted into a message are automatically rendered as hyper-textual links.
 For most cases this is enough.
 But sometimes we need to alias a rendered link with a custom text.
 Markdown syntax comes in help this time.

 We can render a link with an alternative text enclosing the desired rendered text in brackets (e.g.,

 [this guide]) and then follow it immediately with the URL in parentheses (e.g.,